rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Business Rules

 - User must be authenticated with a valid token
-- Region must exist within your company
+- Region must exist within your organization
 - Region names are case-sensitive
 - Regular users can only see vault data for bridges they have access to through team machines
 - Access determined by: user is member of team that has machines using the bridge